enqueuer-land/enqueuer/README.md

 - *single-run*:  running in single run mode, **enqueuer** will run only the files that match fileNamePattern value.
 Once all of the matching files are ran, **enqueuer** ends its execution and returns, as status code:
      - 0, if all requisitions are valid; or
-     - 1, if there is at least one error.
-In that scenario, it compiles an errors list description and saves it in a file defined in *configFile.run-mode.single-run.output-file*.
+     - 1, if there is at least one error. \
+In both cases, it compiles summary and saves it in a file defined in *configFile.run-mode.single-run.output-file*.

 ```
 outputs: